100 Books Everyone Should Read in Their Lifetime

 Read, read, and read some more

 If you’ve set a goal for yourself to read more, these books should be first on your list.
 There are suggestions for every age and reading level so you can even get your kids, students, or family involved too.
 From Charlotte’s Web to Gone Girl to All the President’s Men you’ll always have another page to turn.
+These books predicted the future.

 1984 by George Orwell

 George Orwell certainly couldn’t have known how prophetic his words might have been when he wrote the dystopian novel 1984 in the mid-twentieth century.
 Great Britain has fallen and given way to Airstrip One, a province of the fictional superstate Oceania.
 Airstrip One is ruled by a perpetual war and Big Brother, a mysterious leader who uses omnipresent government surveillance and a cult of personality to enforce law and order.
 Winston Smith, the book’s leading character, must navigate the Party, Big Brother, and his own thoughts, which grow more criminal by the day.
+Here are 15 essential books for understanding race relations in America.

 A Brief History of Time by Stephen Hawking

 Most science books, even well-written ones, read a bit too much like a textbook, but renowned English physicist, cosmologist, and author Stephen Hawking manages to turn some of the world’s most profound questions—How did the universe begin?
 What happens in the end?—into captivating reading in A Brief History of Time.
 A modern physics guide for general readers, this book manages to make the most mysterious universe elements, black holes and quarks, regal, ethereal, and entirely accessible.
+These are the best books to give as graduation gifts.

 A Heartbreaking Work of Staggering Genius by Dave Eggers

 First released in 2001, Dave Eggers’ A Heartbreaking Work of Staggering Genius quickly became a national bestseller and heart-warming classic.
 Eggers’ book tells the story of a high school senior, on the verge of blossoming toward the rest of his life, when he loses both of his parents in a span of five weeks and soon finds himself the guardian of his eight-year-old brother.
 Despite that ominous start, the book manages to be wildly funny with an irreverently honest take on learning to live with death.
+Check out the list of the most borrow books in the history of the New York Public Library.

 A Long Way Gone: Memoirs of a Boy Soldier by Ishmael Beah

 It’s a story so painful you’d prefer to think it is fiction.
 However, Ishmael Beah’s A Long Way Gone: Memoirs of a Boy Soldier is an entirely true recounting of his years as a child soldier in Sierra Leone, West Africa.
 With this book, you get a first-hand look at what life is like for the world’s 300,000 child soldiers, many of whom are stolen from their homes and forced into a world of drugs, guns, and murder.
 It’s heartbreaking in its revelations, but it manages to also be uplifting in Beah’s hope for the future.
+These international books will help you feel connected to the world.

 The Bad Beginning: Or, Orphans! by Lemony Snicket

 As the first book in the children’s novel collection, A Series of Unfortunate Events by Lemony Snicket, The Bad Beginning: Or, Orphans! is an absolutely enthralling read for bookworms of all ages.
 This book starts the wild tales of Violet, Klaus, and Sunny Baudelaire, who are orphaned and sent to live with a conniving and murderous relative, Count Olaf.
 As he plots ways to swindle their inheritance, the trio unearths mysteries of their own with regard to their parents’ deaths.
 It’s witty, sarcastic, and often quite absurd, but it’s worthy of every minute you’ll spend reading.
+Learn about these beloved books that didn’t age well.

 A Wrinkle in Time by Madeleine L’Engle